 If you or your loved one has been in a truck accident, we know these are challenging times for you.
 You may be entitled to compensation.
 To recover compensation, you must prove that the accident was the fault of another party.
 You can prove fault under the law of truck accident negligence.

 Negligence is established by proving four elements: duty, breach, causation, and damages.
 It can be hard to establish negligence, especially if multiple parties are involved in the truck accident.
-A Board-certified truck accident lawyer can help explain how negligence is established in a truck accident.
-It is best to hire a Board-certified truck accident attorneys with experience to build your negligence case and get you the compensation you deserve.
+A board-certified truck accident lawyer can help explain how negligence is established in a truck accident.
+It is best to hire a board-certified truck accident attorney with experience to build your negligence case and get you the compensation you deserve.

 Elements Required to Establish Negligence